Bharvi-Dhall/Exploring-work-values-using-GUI-data/Wave 4/README.md

 Reading in the data files in from wave 4 and storing them as R objects

 2. 02a_Datasetup.Rmd
-Data wrangling for preparing the data for analysis
+Analysis for wave 4 workvalues

 3. 03_EDA.Rmd
-Exploring work values in wave 4
+some exploratory plots